RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Events-In-Community.md

 - Hackers Stories

-## OTHER Activities leaders can plans or think about
+## OTHER Activities leaders can plans or THINK

     - Curating list of important articles every day.
 (FROM INTERNET by Dhruv Mankand)
     - Tracking Poc & CVe everyday